roots/sage/README.md

 * Change the header region background color
 * Change the header text color.
 This setting affects the color of your site-name when you haven’t uploaded a logo, as well as the color of your social links icons.
 * Selection of Navbar color
+* Select if branding should be on a separate Header, or included in the NavBar (caution: the changes are not visible until you save the customizer options and close the customizer)

 ### Layout